ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 })
 ```

-While you would need a more sophisticated setup in production, such as using Redis to have a distributed rate limiter, this is a good start to ensure that your server is not overwhelmed.
+While you would need a more sophisticated setup in production, such as using Redis to have a distributed rate limiter, this is a good start to ensure that your server is not overwhelmed and as predictable performance characteristics.

 With the cost spec, you can also estimate a request's impact without executing the actual request by sending the header `GraphQL-Cost:validate`.
 If you want the request to be executed but still want to see the cost, even if the request is valid, you can send the header `GraphQL-Cost:report`.

 With the IBM cost spec baked into the core, it's always on, making your GraphQL server more secure and predictable.
 However, it will also reveal the true cost of your requests, which might be challenging when you migrate.

-We have also ensured that migrating from an open GraphQL server to trusted documents can now be done in a few minutes by integrating Banana Cake Pop.
-Over a period of 30, 60, or 90 days, the GraphQL server will report executed operations and store them in the operation store.
+We have also ensured that migrating from an open GraphQL server to trusted documents can now be done in a few minutes by integrating with Banana Cake Pop.
+Over a period of 30, 60, or 90 days, the GraphQL server will report executed operations to Banana Cake Pop which will store them in the operation store.
 You can manually decide which queries to exclude.
 After that period, you can switch to trusted operations, and only operations tracked in the operation store will be allowed from that day forward.

 Another change we made with Hot Chocolate 14 is around introspection.
 When we detect a production environment in ASP.NET Core, we will automatically disable introspection and provide a schema file at the route `/graphql?sdl`, which is a one-time computed schema file that will be served as a simple file from your server.
 The misunderstanding with introspection is often that people think it's about hiding the schema.
-This is actually not the case since it's quite simple to infer the schema from requests observed in a web application.
-The problem with introspection is that it can easily produce very large results from your GraphQL server.
+This actually is not the case since it's quite simple to infer the schema from requests observed in a web application.
+The problem with introspection is that it can easily produce very large results.
 When I say large, I mean 200-300 MB, depending on your schema.
 Most tools will work fine with a schema file, which is much smaller than the introspection result and costs virtually nothing in terms of compute and memory.
 You can override this behavior as follows:

 ```csharp
 builder